Hospice: UK and Ireland

-The first hospice to open in the United Kingdom was the Trinity Hospice in Clapham south London in 1891, on the initiative of the Hoare banking family.
+In 1879, the Religious Sisters of Charity opened Our Lady's Hospice in Dublin, Ireland.The first hospice to open in Great Britain was the Trinity Hospice in Clapham south London in 1891, on the initiative of the Hoare banking family.
 More than half a century later, a hospice movement developed after Dame Cicely Saunders opened St Christopher's Hospice in 1967, widely considered the first modern hospice.
 According to the UK's Help the Hospices, in 2011 UK hospice services consisted of 220 inpatient units for adults with 3,175 beds, 42 inpatient units for children with 334 beds, 288 home care services, 127 hospice at-home services, 272 day care services, and 343 hospital support services.
 These services together helped over 250,000 patients in 2003 and 2004.
 Funding varies from 100% funding by the National Health Service to almost 100% funding by charities, but the service is always free to patients.
 The UK's palliative care has been ranked as the best in the world "due to comprehensive national policies, the extensive integration of palliative care into the National Health Service, a strong hospice movement, and deep community engagement on the issue."

 As of 2006, about 4% of all deaths in England and Wales occurred in a hospice setting (about 20,000 patients); a further number of patients spent time in a hospice, or were helped by hospice-based support services, but died elsewhere.

 Hospices also provide volunteering opportunities for over 100,000 people in the UK, whose economic value to the hospice movement has been estimated at over £112 million.